George Leitmann

-George Leitmann (born May 24, 1925) is an Austrian-born American engineering scientist and educator.
+George Leitmann (May 24, 1925 – May 19, 2025) was an Austrian-born American engineering scientist and educator.

-Early life and education
+Background

-Leitmann was born on May 24, 1925 to a fully assimilated Jewish family in Vienna, Austria.
-His paternal grandfather was a career officer with the rank of Lieutenant Colonel in the Imperial Army.
+Leitmann was born on May 24, 1925, to a fully assimilated Jewish family in Vienna, Austria.
+His paternal grandfather was a career officer with the rank of lieutenant colonel in the Imperial Army.
 His father had been a volunteer in the Austrian Army in World War I and was wounded twice on the Serbian front.

-Nonetheless, by the spring of 1940 the situation in Austria had become so dangerous that George's father fled to neighboring Yugoslavia, still an independent kingdom, and the rest of the family, George, his mother and two grandmothers, were able to emigrate to the US in April 1940.
-Tragically, Yugoslavia was occupied by Germany a year later and George's father was murdered in a concentration camp in Nis, Serbia.
+Nonetheless, by the spring of 1940 the situation in Austria had become so dangerous that Leitmann's father fled to neighboring Yugoslavia, still an independent kingdom, and the rest of the family, Leitmann, his mother and two grandmothers, were able to emigrate to the US in April 1940.
+Tragically, Yugoslavia was occupied by Germany a year later and Leitmann's father was murdered in a concentration camp in Niš, Serbia.

-George attended a Technical High School in New York from which he graduated in December 1943, whereupon he immediately volunteered for the Army and was inducted in February 1944 into a Combat Engineer Battalion, which began its combat duties in France and Germany in late 1944.
-During the battle of the Colmar Pocket, George's unit was attached to the French First Army which liberated Colmar.
-For George's performance in this action as a member of the reconnaissance unit, he was awarded the Croix de Guerre avec Palme.
+Leitmann attended a Technical High School in New York from which he graduated in December 1943, whereupon he immediately volunteered for the Army and was inducted in February 1944 into a Combat Engineer Battalion, which began its combat duties in France and Germany in late 1944.
+During the battle of the Colmar Pocket, Leitmann's unit was attached to the French First Army which liberated Colmar.
+For Leitmann's performance in this action as a member of the reconnaissance unit, he was awarded the Croix de Guerre avec Palme.

-After the end of the war in Europe, George was transferred to the Army Counter Intelligence Corps as its youngest Special Agent and, among other assignments, served as an interrogator at the Nuremberg War Crimes Trial.
+After the end of the war in Europe, Leitmann was transferred to the Army Counter-Intelligence Corps as its youngest Special Agent and, among other assignments, served as an interrogator at the Nuremberg War Crimes Trial.
 In 1955, he married Nancy Lloyd.
-They have two children, son Josef, and daughter Elaine, as well as three grandchildren and two great-grandchildren.
+They had two children, son Josef, and daughter Elaine, as well as three grandchildren and two great-grandchildren.

+Leitmann died on May 19, 2025, five days before turning 100.

 Academic career

-After the discharge from the army in May 1946, George studied physics at Columbia University and received the BA and MS degrees in 1949 and 1950, respectively.
-From 1950 to 1957 he was employed at the US Naval Ordnance Station (USNOTS), China Lake, California, first as a physicist and then head of the aeroballistics analysis section.
+After the discharge from the army in May 1946, Leitmann studied physics at Columbia University and received the BA and MS degrees in 1949 and 1950, respectively.
+From 1950 to 1957, he was employed at the US Naval Ordnance Station (USNOTS), China Lake, California, first as a physicist and then head of the aeroballistics analysis section.
 This assignment involved both theoretical as well as experimental research in the exterior ballistics of rockets.
 While working at USNOTS, he also enrolled in the PhD program of the University of California, Berkeley, from which he received the PhD in engineering science in 1956.
 He joined the engineering faculty at UC Berkeley in 1957 as an assistant professor, and was advanced to associate professor in 1959 and professor in 1963.
 He was emerited in 1991 and continued both research and university service until 2018.